haskell-streaming/streaming/README.md

     Prelude.break           :: (a -> Bool) -> [a]               -> ([a],[a])
     Streaming.Prelude.break :: (a -> Bool) -> Stream (Of a) m r -> Stream (Of a) m (Stream (Of a) m r)

-It is easy to prove that \_resistance to these types is resistance to effectful streaming itself/.
+It is easy to prove that *resistance to these types is resistance to effectful streaming itself*.
 I will labor this point a bit more below, but you can also find it developed, with greater skill, in the documentation for the pipes libraries.

 How come there's not one of those fancy "ListT done right" implementations in here?
 -----------------------------------------------------------------------------------